The author is a guitarist and bassist with over 35 years of experience as a musician.

 I’ve always been somewhat of a minimalist when it comes to effects.
 I like a wah pedal, chorus, and my Ibanez Tube Screamer for color and softer overdrive.
 I’ve always used high-gain amps like the Peavey 5150 (now the 6505) for my main distortion sound.
 I typically ran the chorus through the effects loop and put the wah and overdrive pedal in front of the amp.

 These days, I mostly play at home through, and for a long while I used my old Peavey Bandit.
 It has a button on the footswitch that turns the effects loop on and off.
-I run a chorus pedal through the loop and leave it on, and then I can activate it using the footswitch for the amp.
+I ran a chorus pedal through the loop and leave it on, and then I can activate it using the footswitch for the amp.

-Those are my methods.
+Those are my pedals and my methods.
 You’ll find your own, to suit your own style and sound.
 Remember this guitar thing is a grand, never-ending experiment.
 Good luck on your journey, and don’t forget to have fun!